 Professor Xuemei Bai, Urban Environment and Human Ecology, Fenner School of Environment and Society

 Yuan Peng, PhD Candidate, Fenner School of Environment and Society

 Image: Pinwheel Al3xanderD (Pixabay) under Pixabay Licence

-Dr Lee White is a Research Fellow with the Zero Carbon Energy in the Asia Pacific Grand Challenge program.
-She earned her PhD in Urban Planning and Development at the University of Southern...
+Dr Lee White is a Fellow with the Zero Carbon Energy in the Asia Pacific Grand Challenge program.
+She earned her PhD...